The Sultan's Elephant: Nantes and Amiens

-The show was first performed in the French cities of Amiens, from 16–19 June 2005 and Nantes, from 19–22 May 2005.
+The show was first performed in the French cities of Amiens, from 16 to 19 June 2005 and Nantes, from 19 to 22 May 2005.

 London

-The Sultan's Elephant show was performed in London from 4–7 May 2006.
+The Sultan's Elephant show was performed in London from 4 to 7 May 2006.
 The show started with a rocket "crashing" in Waterloo Place on Thursday May 4, smashing up the tarmac, with smoke coming out from the bottom.

-On Friday, the elephant arrived, along with the Sultan.
-An oversize marionette emerged from the rocket—this was the girl from the Sultan's dreams.
-The girl met up with the elephant.
-Friday evening the elephant wandered round St. James's, while the girl went on a trip around London on an opentop AEC Routemaster bus.
+On Friday the elephant arrived along with the Sultan.
+An oversize marionette emerged from the rocket: this was the girl from the Sultan's dreams.
+The girl met the elephant.
+On the Friday evening the elephant wandered around St James's, while the girl went on a journey around London on an opentop AEC Routemaster bus.

-On Saturday, the elephant walked to Trafalgar Square, where it rested over lunch.
-Then the girl marionette was lifted by a crane onto the elephant's trunk, and was carried on 'Grand Parade' back to Horseguards Parade, with the 'sultan' sightseeing with a troop of dancers on top of the elephant.
+On the Saturday the elephant walked to Trafalgar Square, where it rested during lunchtime.
+Then the girl marionette was lifted by a crane onto the elephant's trunk and was carried in a Grand Parade back to Horseguards Parade while the Sultan appeared with a troop of dancers on top of the elephant.

-The girl has a needle and thread, and likes to sew things, including a series of cars that were 'sewn' to the tarmac.
+The girl had a needle and thread, and the things she sewed included a series of cars that were "sewn" to the tarmac.

-On Sunday, the show finished with a Grand Finale, in which the girl climbed into the rocket, which then 'took off'.
+On the Sunday the show finished with a Grand Finale in which the girl climbed into the rocket, which then 'took off'.
 This involved the rocket firing, with smoke and flames coming out of the bottom.
-The rocket didn't go anywhere, but when the top was removed from the rocket, by a crane, the girl had disappeared.
+When the top was removed from the rocket by a crane the girl had disappeared.
 She had travelled in time.